zumerlab/orbit-docs/src/content/docs/introduction/installation.md

 ### Step 0: Try Orbit online

-To quickly get a taste of Orbit, you can try it directly in a [Codepen Playground Template](https://codepen.io/pen?template=KKjaoRj).
+To quickly get a taste of Orbit, you can try it directly in a <a href="https://codepen.io/pen?template=KKjaoRj" target="_blank">Ortbi Codepen Template</a>.

 ### Step 1: Include Orbit stylesheet